 Successfully passing the CPA Exam can lead to a successful career as a CPA.
 Thousands of examinees take the exam each year, however only about half will pass on their first attempt.
-Therefore, it is extremely important to fully understand each section of the CPA Exam, what they consist of and how to approach them in 2015.
+Therefore, it is extremely important to fully understand each section of the CPA Exam, what they consist of and how to approach them.

 The CPA Exam consists of four sections: